qlik-oss/core-website/docs/docs/conventions/api-strategy.md

 Our versioning policy describes a simple set of rules and requirements for an API, that dictate how the version numbers should be assigned and incremented.

-We follow industry standard semantic versioning.
+We follow industry standard [Semantic Versioning](https://semver.org/).
 A version number must take the form X.Y.Z, where X is the major version, Y is the minor version, and Z is the patch version.

 The advantage of using this method of versioning is that by comparing two versions, you can